chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 [**Love**](https://opensource.com/open-organization/16/9/openness-means-to-what-end)
 is the word.
 That's the lens I come back to, trite and loaded as it may be.
 Open Source is not an end in itself.
-To get from Open Source to Love and back, there is a lot to talk about:
+To get from Open Source to Love and back, we have a lot of ground to cover:

 - will
 - ends